dwfennell/city-parser-2000/Readme.md

 ## Current Status

 The current version of the parser is stable with almost all binary data represented in the City object.
+It is not fully-polished by any means.
+As noted below, I would like to do some restructuring so that this can be used as a general-purpose command line application, but for now my focus is on another branch.

 ## Future Development